 Other physical and emotional factors can also affect your individual breast augmentation procedure, recovery and final result.
 Carefully consider the following factors so you can discuss them with your surgeon:

 - Your healing capabilities, which can be affected by smoking, alcohol and medications.

 - Prior breast surgeries.

 - Bleeding tendencies.

 - Predisposition to developing a hardened capsule around the implant

-Women having breast augmentation surgery with MENTOR® MemoryGel® Breast Implants must be at least 22 years old.
-When considering MENTOR® MemoryGel® Implants be sure to read Important Information for Augmentation Patients about MENTOR® MemoryGel® Silicone Gel-Filled Breast Implants.
+The MENTOR® MemoryGel® Breast Implants are approved for breast augmentation in women at least 22 years old.
+Patients considering MENTOR® MemoryGel® Implants be sure to read Important Information for Augmentation Patients about MENTOR® MemoryGel® Silicone Gel-Filled Breast Implants.

-MENTOR® Saline-Filled Breast Implants for breast augmentation surgery are intended for women who are at least 18 years old.
-If you are considering augmentation surgery with saline implants, please read: Saline-Filled Implant Surgery: Making An Informed Decision.
+The MENTOR® Saline-Filled Breast Implants are approved for breast augmentation in women at least 18 years old.
+Patients considering Saline Implants, please read: Saline-Filled Implant Surgery: Making An Informed Decision.

 Breast implants are not lifetime devices, and breast implantation is likely not a one-time surgery.
 You may need additional unplanned surgeries on your breasts because of complications or unacceptable cosmetic outcomes.
 These additional surgeries can include implant removal with or without replacement, or they can include other surgical procedures.
 When you have your implants replaced, your risk of future complications may increase compared to first time (primary) augmentation surgery.